-Since the Switch is over two years old at this point, there is a healthy ecosystem of accessories available.
-Some of them are simply fun, such as skins and other personalization products, while others are almost necessary to fully enjoy the console, such as the Nintendo Switch Pro Controller.
+Since the Switch is almost four years old at this point, there is a healthy ecosystem of accessories available.
+Some of them are simply fun, such as skins and other personalization products.
+Others, though, are almost necessary to fully enjoy the console, such as the Nintendo Switch Pro Controller.

 Below, we’ve got a list of the best Nintendo Switch accessories we could find.
 We’ve categorized everything so you can find what you need as easily as possible.
 Be sure to read through each section though, as there might be a Switch accessory available that you didn’t even know existed!

 If you still don’t own a Nintendo Switch, you are missing out.
-Click here to grab a Switch or a Switch Lite.
+Click here to grab a Switch or click here for a Switch Lite.
 If you’ve already bought a Switch but need some game ideas, we’ve got you covered there, too.

-Unlike most smartphones, the display of the Switch is covered with plastic, not glass.
-As such, it is very susceptible to scratches and scuffs, so a screen protector is one of the totally essential Nintendo Switch accessories.
+Unlike smartphones, the display of the Switch is covered with plastic, not glass.
+As such, it is very susceptible to scratches and scuffs.
+Because of this, a screen protector is one of the totally essential Nintendo Switch accessories.
 We recommend going with nothing less than tempered glass, such as the amFilm Tempered Glass Screen Protector set.
 For around $10, you get not one, but two screen protectors that are custom cut to perfectly fit your Switch’s display.
 Please note, though, that this will not fit a Nintendo Switch Lite — for that console, you’ll need this version of the product.

-If you attach your Joy-Cons to your Switch, they’ll charge right up.
-But what if you have more than just that one pair of Joy-Cons or a Nintendo Switch Pro Controller?
-You’re going to need a more robust charging solution, which is what makes the Oivo 5-in-1 Charging Dock one of the best Nintendo Switch accessories available.
-It will charge two pairs of Joy-Cons as well as a Switch Pro Controller simultaneously, with LED lights letting you know when each one is topped-up.
+If you attach your Joy-Con to your Switch, they’ll charge right up.
+But what if you have more than just that one pair of Joy-Con or a Nintendo Switch Pro Controller?
+You’re going to need a more robust charging solution, which is what makes the Oivo 5-in-1 Charging Dock one of the best Nintendo Switch accessories available (our review here).
+It will charge two pairs of Joy-Con as well as a Switch Pro Controller simultaneously, with LED lights letting you know when each one is topped-up.

 As stated earlier, the Switch comes with a dock right in the box, but it isn’t the most well-designed of products.
 If you want a dock with more features and capabilities, we highly recommend the Ikedon Portable Dock.
 It will charge your Switch as you would expect, but it also allows you to see your Switch’s display while it’s docked.
 This means you can use the handy toggle switch on the Ikedon dock and go from playing the Switch on a TV to playing it in tabletop mode without needing to undock it.
 You can even change the viewing angle if you like, and it still has all the ports that come with the OEM dock.
 This really is one of the best Nintendo Switch accessories.